Collin-M-Brown/Git-Changes-Highlighter/README.md

 * Tracking highlights and real time can cause flickering.
 I will add an option to enable or disable

+## Notes
 * Needs testing with larger repositories.

+* This extension uses git blame to track commits.
+Things like moving entire folders can change the blame of every line in the folder.

 ## Release Notes

 Temp